glue-viz/glue-ar/README.md

 to allow for a more tangible AR experience.

 CoSpaces supports both OBJ and glTF file formats, so the outputs of glue-ar can be used in CoSpaces without modification.
-It is our aim to eventually allow automatic CoSpaces upload, but for now sharing your AR figures to CoSpaces requires some manual steps.
+It is our aim to eventually allow automatic CoSpaces upload, but for now sharing your AR figures to CoSpaces requires some manual steps (as well as a CoSpaces account).

+To create a scene with your newly-exported figure, do the following:
+1. Go to the CoSpaces website and log in to your account
+2. On the left side menu, navigate to "CoSpaces"
+3. Click the "Create CoSpace" button
+4. Select the environment you want:
+    * 3D environment > Empty scene for tabletop AR
+    * MERGE Cube > Empty scene to use the MERGE Cube (note that creating a MERGE Cube requires a plan addon)
+5. In the bottom left corner, select Upload > 3D models, then press the Upload button to the right
+6. Select your 3D model
+    * Note that CoSpaces currently does not support the extension needed for Draco compression
+7. Done!